-Begin by determining the purpose of the market research study.
-This means being able to say what questions will be answered by the research.
+Begin by thinking through the purpose of the market research study.
+You want to understand what questions you expect the research to answer.

 How Do Qualitative and Quantitative Methods Differ?

-Quantitative research is useful for determining high-level trends and for synthesizing a construct into a single number – or several figures – that is easily conveyed to clients.
-The use of Net Promoter Score is one example of how quantitative research is readily adopted by clients.
+Quantitative research is useful for determining high-level trends.
+It is intended to produce a single number or several numbers that can be easily conveyed to a client.
+Net Promoter Score is an example of a quantitative research tool.

-Qualitative research methods can add depth to surveys and questionnaires, and positively influence the research design, the data analysis, and the generation of consumer insight.
-Different types of qualitative research exhibit particular strengths that make them most effective for certain types of research.
+Qualitative research methods can add depth to a survey or questionnaire, and positively influence the research design, the data analysis, and the generation of consumer insight.
+Different types of qualitative research have particular strengths that make them most effective for certain types of research.

-It can be quite useful to consider ways to use both qualitative and quantitative methods together in the same research inquiry.
+It can be useful to consider ways to use both qualitative and quantitative methods in the same research inquiry.
 The Delphi Method is a good example of a mixed method that can strengthen the data collection process, analysis, and findings of a research effort.

 The information gained from a qualitative inquiry can inform the methodology.
-For instance, consumer voices can point to a more precise sampling plan that includes stakeholders who might otherwise have been overlooked.
+For instance, consumer input can suggest a more precise sampling plan that includes stakeholders who might otherwise have been overlooked.
 Considerations can be optimized by applying knowledge gained from qualitative processes to quantitative methods.
-For instance, qualitative data can highlight the importance of the recency of experiences, or when in the purchase journey the respondents are best able to answer questions about their choices.
+For instance, qualitative data can highlight the importance of recent experiences, or pinpoint the time during the purchase process that the respondents are best able to answer questions about their choices.

-When creating a new survey questionnaire, it is important to pilot test the instrument to make sure that respondents follow the survey logic, that the questions make sense to them, and that they are not leaving the survey at any particular place because of question fatigue.
-This type of information is best collected by listening directly to the respondents who have participated in the survey.
+When creating a new survey questionnaire, pilot test the instrument to make sure that respondents follow the survey logic, that the questions make sense to them, and that they are not bailing out of the survey because of question fatigue.
+This information is best collected by listening directly to the respondents who have participated.

-Using some of the same techniques employed by user experience experts, the questionnaire designers can go through the survey item by item with the respondents.
-This will enable the researchers to gain in-depth information about the questionnaire wording, the survey intent, the extent that question ordering was perceived as leading or intuitive.
-Taking this tack will facilitate gathering survey information that is a good fit to the research questions and the business decisions that will articulate with the survey outcomes.
+Following the techniques employed by user experience experts, the questionnaire designers can go through the survey item by item with the respondents.
+Designers can gain in-depth information about the items' wording, the survey intent, and the extent to which questions were perceived as leading or intuitive.

 Johnson, R. B., Onwuegbuzie, A. J., & Turner, L. A. (2007).
 Toward a definition of mixed methods research.
 Journal of Mixed Methods Research, 1(2), 112–133.